 Corrosion at the top of the tank

 Backdrafting exhaust gases can condense at the top of the water heater tank.
 Over time, this corrosive condensate will begin to corrode the top of the tank.
-A leaking shutoff valve can also cause corrosion at the top of the tank, but that type of corrosion is easily distinguishable back corrosion caused by backdrafting because the worst area will be located directly below a valve.
+A leaking shutoff valve can also cause corrosion at the top of the tank, but that type of corrosion is easily distinguished from corrosion caused by backdrafting because the worst area will be located directly below a valve.

 Moisture at the top of the tank